mishagray/onelog/README.md

     app.use onelog.middleware,
       category: 'Middleware'

-For Winson we use `express-winston` which provides two separate middlewares:
+For Winston we use `express-winston` which provides two separate middlewares:

     app.use onelog.middleware,
       winston: